jayvalentine/jayvalentine.github.io/modularz80/index.md

 # Modular Z80 Computer

 Here you can find details of my modular Z80 computer.
 This page will be expanded over time as I upgrade the computer with new capabilities.
 This system was heavily inspired by [RC2014](https://rc2014.co.uk/), a similar modular Z80 system.
-Because of this, I'm not going to sell kits for this project.
-If you want to buy a ready-made kit, please take a look at the RC2014!
+If you're not bothered about designing your own system, and just want something ready-made to play around with, take a look there!

 ## System Architecture